Bit Blasting Probabilistic Programs: Motivating Examples

 \section{Motivating Examples}

 This section motivates the challenge of inference for hybrid probabilistic programs using three examples.
 First, we present an example from computational biology with inherent logical structure.
 Next, we show an example from the literature with a multimodal posterior arising due to discrete control flow.
 Finally, we show an example of low probability observations through conjugate Gaussians.
 We then investigate the performance of various inference algorithms, including \hybit{}.
+The examples demonstrate the advantages of \hybit{} over other approximate inference algorithms.
+We provide a detailed comparison with several approximate and exact baselines in Section~\ref{sec:experiments}.